 ICGS ‘Sujay’ joins Coast Guard fleet at Paradip

-Paradip: The stationing of ICGS Sujay in the Coast Guard fleet at Paradip port will augment the Indian Coast Guard’s (ICG) presence and capabilities off Odisha coast, said Coast Guard DIG Rakesh Makwana today while introducing the latest Offshore Petrol Vessel at the port today.
+Paradip: The stationing of ICGS Sujay in the Coast Guard fleet at Paradip port will augment the Indian Coast Guard’s (ICG) presence and capabilities off Odisha coast, said Coast Guard DIG Rakesh Makwana today while introducing the latest Offshore Patrol Vessel at the port today.

 ICGS Sujay will help the coast guards to undertake exclusive economic zone surveillance and missions like protection of endangered Olive Ridley turtles or disaster management during emergency situations like floods and cyclones.